Carmine DeSapio: Early life and career

 DeSapio was born in lower Manhattan.
-His father was an Italian immigrant from Campania (Monteforte Irpino), while his mother was a second generation Italian American.
+His father was an Italian immigrant from Monteforte Irpino, Campania, while his mother was a second generation Italian American.
 DeSapio's father operated a trucking business.
 DeSapio graduated from Fordham University in 1931.

 He started his career in the Tammany Hall organization as an errand boy and messenger for precinct captains.
 DeSapio earned a reputation during his deliveries of coal and turkey on behalf of the local Tammany club by thanking recipients for their acceptance of Tammany handouts.
 Tammany Hall had dominated New York City politics from the mayoral victory of Fernando Wood in 1854 until the election of Fiorello H. La Guardia in 1933.
 DeSapio was first elected a district captain in 1939, but was rejected by the leadership in the struggle between Irish and Italian interests for control of the organization.
 In 1943 he was accepted as district leader for lower Greenwich Village.